elliotnash/duet/README.md

 ## Usage

-Configure the duet daemon to start with Hyprland
+Configure the duet daemon to start with Hyprland:

 ```ini
 # ~/.config/hypr/hyprland.conf